 10.)
 Eggs – Eggs are very inexpensive when you consider what’s in them.
 Although you can get them at your local grocery store, we prefer to get eggs from our local backyard chicken farmer.
 These free-range eggs are much better for you and taste better too.
-Make sure to add them to your healthy food list and keep them on hand at all times.
+If you’re vegan, you will not be eating eggs so you can substitute an egg replacer like Vegg.
+Otherwise, make sure to add eggs to your healthy food list and keep them on hand at all times.

 11.)
 Cheese – You can buy cheese in slices, chunks or shredded.
 We use slices for sandwiches but mostly buy shredded cheese.
 Chunk cheese just seems like too much work, but I suppose you can save money here and slice or shred your own.
 Cheese can last a long time if you wrap it up tightly to keep the air from it.
 I freeze bags of shredded cheese all the time and then when I need it, I just let the bag thaw unopened in the refrigerator or on the counter.

 If you are vegan, you can use a cheese replacement for sandwiches or pizza like Beyond Better Cashew Cheese.

 12.)
 Nuts – Most nuts make good snacks.
 I believe raw almonds are the healthiest.
 When you have nuts around, you can easily whip up nut milk.
 Nuts can be expensive but if you know where to shop or pick your own, you can get them less expensively.
 Buy in bulk and store in your freezer to make them last longer.